xAirx/FullStack-PassionProject/README.md

 ### Running Test Alerts

-*These examples are based on mock data for now which exists within the Cine Exporter ( see the section about the Cine Exporter above)*
+*These examples are based on mock data for now which exists within the Node Exporter ( see the section about the Node Exporter above)*

 Examples: